-Information about dealing with asbestos is available from the Environment Protection Authority (EPA), WorkSafe Victoria, the Victorian Government - Department of Health and the Asbestos Safety and Eradication Agency.
+Information about dealing with asbestos is also available from the Environment Protection Authority (EPA), WorkSafe Victoria and the Asbestos Safety and Eradication Agency.

 If you are concerned about asbestos in your home or on your property, or the unsafe removal of asbestos, contact our Health unit on (03) 5422 0333.

-Unsafe removal of asbestos by a builder or contractor should be reported to WorkSafe Victoria on (03) 9641 1555.
+Unsafe removal of asbestos by a builder or contractor should be reported to WorkSafe Victoria.